Mortgage Q&A: “How to pay the mortgage with a credit card.”

 But loan servicers don’t give homeowners the option to pay with a credit card (for good reason!) unlike most other bills.

-The Serve method entails loading the account with a credit card, and then using the funds to pay your mortgage.
+The Serve method entails loading the account with a credit card or gift cards (like pin-enabled gift cards), and then using the funds to pay your mortgage via their bill pay service.
 I suppose you can use a debit card as well if it earns rewards.

-The purpose of this is to get rewards on that large amount of money spent, so if the credit/debit card doesn’t earn rewards, there’s no point in doing this.
+The purpose of this is to get credit card rewards on that large amount of money spent, so if the credit/debit card doesn’t earn rewards, there’s no point in doing this.

-And you need to pay off your credit card in full each month to avoid any interest or fees to offset the benefit of doing it to begin with.
+Then they would turn around pay off their credit card in full each month to avoid any interest or fees to offset the benefit of doing it to begin with.

 A couple warnings/issues with this method: